 While I was in the Air Force in 1945, I married my husband Loy A. Hicks, a navy man.
 We now happily reside in Shelton, Washington.
 Both of us are retired.

 Frank and Sophia Neilson.

-Frank Neilson and family came to Big River in 1937, and homesteaded three miles from Big River where the Cromartie farm is now.
-Mr. Neilson was in the wood and rail business.
+Frank Neilson and family came to Big River in 1937 and homesteaded three miles from Big River where the Cromartie farm is now.